hanfil/code-signer/CONTRIBUTING.md

 ## Questions?

 If you have questions about contributing or the codebase structure, feel free to open an issue or discussion on GitHub.

-Thank you for helping make Code Signer better!